-TERMS: IN ADVANCE

-No extra postage is charged to countries within the Universal Postal Union.
-In changing address, give both old and new address.
+TERMS: IN ADVANCE No extra postage is charged to countries within the Universal Postal Union.
+In changing address, give both old and new address. address.

-In changing adaress, give some address.
 Make all post office money orders payable at the Washington, D. C., post office (not Takoma Park).
-Address all communications and make all drafts and express money orders payable to REVIEW AND HERALD, Takoma Park, Washington, D. C.

-Entered as second-class matter, August 14, 1908, at the post office at Washington, D. C., under the Act of Congress of March 3, 1879.
+Address all communications and make all drafts and express money orders payable to REVIEW AND HERALD, Takoma Park, Washington, D. C. Entered as second-class matter, August 14, 1903, at the post office at Washington, D. C., under the Act of Congress of March 3, 1879.
 Acceptance for mailing at special rate of postage provided for in Sec.
-1108, Act of October 3, 1917, authorized on June 22, 1918.
+1103, Act of October 3, 1917, authorized on June 22, 1918.